Last Updated on October 12, 2022 by Pinpoint 250

 So, can you grind coffee beans in a food processor?

-If you’re new to the art of coffee-making and don’t want to spend money on a specialized grinder, it’s perfectly fine to use a food processor.
+Using a food processor is perfectly fine if you’re new to coffee-making and don’t want to spend money on a specialized grinder.

 Some even use a kitchen blender if a food processor is not available.